Company & Business Disputes

-Disputes between directors and shareholders (or business partners) invariably arise during the course of business, often due to arguments over contributions or effort, differing opinions as to management and direction, or because of a lack of clarity around roles.
+Commercial disputes between directors and shareholders (or business partners) invariably arise during the course of business, often due to arguments over contributions or effort, differing opinions as to the management and direction of the business, or because of a lack of clarity around roles.

-We have found that by getting parties to communicate openly and honestly about their roles and contributions and by exploring their interests, disputes can be resolved at an early stage.
-We can assist our clients by generating viable options without having to resort to litigation.
-Resolving a dispute in this manner will ultimately save you time and money and will give both sides more control over the outcome.
+Disputes can be resolved quickly by getting all parties involved to communicate openly and honestly about their roles and contributions and by exploring their interests.
+Our experienced business dispute resolution lawyers can assist clients by generating options to resolve the dispute without having to resort to litigation.
+Resolving a commercial dispute in this manner will ultimately save you time and money and will give both sides more control over the outcome.

 Disputes in business most commonly arise due to:

 - A lack of clarity around roles: It is important that each director’s role is clearly defined to avoid blame games.

 - Arguments over contributions or effort: Underperformance can be a sensitive point of contention between business partners, where one side may feel they have contributed more to the business than the other – shareholders inevitably overvalue their contribution (sweat equity).

 - Different opinions as to management and the direction of the business: Differing opinions can have a significant impact on business partners being able to resolve matters and successfully move forward.

 Often minority shareholders in a company are oppressed by majority shareholders and/or directors seeking to cheat them out of their fair share of company profits, or by shutting them out of corporate governance.
 Similarly, company directors often breach the fiduciary duties they owe shareholders under legislation and the common law.
 Our specialist team of commercial litigation lawyers regularly assist both minority shareholders in this way, but also majority shareholders and directors where spurious claims have been made against them.